-There is currently no safe level of alcohol established during pregnancy.1 The alcohol in the bloodstream of a pregnant woman crosses the placenta and in sufficient quantities can disrupt the baby's normal development.
+There is currently no safe level of alcohol established during pregnancy.The alcohol in the bloodstream of a pregnant woman crosses the placenta and in sufficient quantities can disrupt the baby's normal development.

 It is well known that women are more quickly affected by alcohol than men.
-Women are more vulnerable to both the short-term and long-term effects of alcohol misuse because of their size, body type, and the way their bodies process alcohol2.
-Blood alcohol levels can also vary between women depending on their genetics and how their bodies process alcohol2.
-As such, the sensitivity of the baby to the adverse effects of alcohol varies between women and also depends on the stage in the pregnancy when the alcohol is consumed.
-The likelihood of an adverse foetal effect increases with increased intake and frequency of alcohol during pregnancy has been linked to bleeding, miscarriage, stillbirth and premature birth for the mother.
-As alcohol has a direct effect on brain development, drinking at any stage during the pregnancy can adversely affect the baby both mentally and behaviourally1.
+Women are more vulnerable to both the short-term and long-term effects of alcohol misuse because of their size, body type, and the way their bodies process alcohol.
+Blood alcohol levels can also vary between women depending on their genetics and how their bodies process alcohol.As such, the sensitivity of the baby to the adverse effects of alcohol varies between women and also depends on the stage in the pregnancy when the alcohol is consumed.
+The likelihood of an adverse fetal effect increases with increased intake and frequency of alcohol consumption as well as lifestyle factors such as other drugs and diet.

-For this reason the current Australian Guidelines to reduce Health Risks from Drinking Alcohol1 advise
+For these reasons the current Australian Guidelines to reduce Health Risks from Drinking Alcohol advise

-- Maternal alcohol consumption can harm the developing foetus - For women who are pregnant or planning a pregnancy, not drinking is the safest option as there is no safe level of alcohol established in pregnancy
+- Maternal alcohol consumption can harm the developing fetus - For women who are pregnant or planning a pregnancy, not drinking is the safest option as there is no safe level of alcohol established in pregnancy

-There is good quality evidence that alcohol consumption at excessive levels can be damaging to the developing foetus, however the minimum or threshold level at which alcohol poses a significant threat to pregnancy is not known 4.
-The level of risk to the foetus is likely to be low if a woman has consumed only small amounts of alcohol before she knew she was pregnant or during pregnancy1.
+There is good quality evidence that alcohol consumption at excessive levels can be damaging to the developing fetus.
+However the minimum or threshold level at which alcohol poses a significant threat to pregnancy is not known.The level of risk to the fetus is likely to be low if a woman has consumed only small amounts of alcohol before she knew she was pregnant or during pregnancy.Stopping drinking at any time in the pregnancy will reduce the risk to the baby.